remileduc/qt_plugin_entrypoint/README.md

 The project is composed of 4 projects:

-- utils: a static library used in all other projects
+- utils: a dynamic library used in all other projects (it is a shared library because it owns the singleton that manages the plugins and the entry points)
 - main_app: the main application
 - plugin_cat: a first plugin representing a cat
 - plugin_dog: a second plugin representing a dog